bradmont/OpenMPD/README.md

 - Most of the Milestone 1 features and heavy lifting are done.
 App is fully functional (minus a few bugs).
 - Much work remains on the User Interface side
 - We will require substantial testing before a stable release
+#### Left to do before Beta 1:
+- [ ] Onboarding walkthrough
+- [ ] Store relationship between Contact and ServiceAccount
+- [ ] ContactsEvaluator: Filter for Contacts only from updated ServiceAccounts
+#### Left to do before Release 1:
+- [ ] Design: Contact List View
+- [ ] Design: Contact Detail View
+- [ ] Design: Accounts configuration/add view
+- [ ] Build Axis/label support into BarGraph

 ### Milestone 1 Goals
 - [ ] **"Zero User Input" data analysis release**